okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 List all Network Zones

-Enumerates network zones added to your organization with pagination.
+Lists all network zones with pagination.
 A subset of zones can be returned that match a supported filter expression or query.
+This operation requires URL encoding.
+For example, `filter=(id eq \"nzoul0wf9jyb8xwZm0g3\" or id eq \"nzoul1MxmGN18NDQT0g3\")` is encoded as `filter=%28id+eq+%22nzoul0wf9jyb8xwZm0g3%22+or+id+eq+%22nzoul1MxmGN18NDQT0g3%22%29`.
+Okta supports filtering on the `id` and `usage` properties.
+See [Filtering](https://developer.okta.com/docs/reference/core-okta-api/#filter) for more information on the expressions that are used in filtering.

 ### Example
 ```csharp